-While generally positive about the benefits of using personal mobile phones in their work, CHNs and policy makers also drew attention to some potentially serious challenges: financial, practical, emotional and moral.
-These should be understood in the context of the particular nature of their work, the geographical scope of their activities, and the fact that CHNs are among the least paid in the health system in Ghana (see also Hampshire et al., 2017).
+While they were generally positive about the benefits of using personal mobile phones in their work, CHNs and policy makers also drew attention to some potentially serious challenges: financial, practical, emotional and moral.
+These should be understood in the context of the particular nature of their work, the geographical scope of their activities, and the fact that CHNs are among the least paid in the health system in Ghana (Hampshire et al., 2017).

-As the following quotes revealed, one set of challenges related to practical and financial aspects of phone use and maintenance, including the cost of airtime and data, as well as irregular supply of electricity, and drain on battery life:
+As the following quotes revealed, one set of challenges related to practical and financial aspects of phone use and maintenance, including the cost of airtime and data, as well as irregular supply of electricity, and drain on battery life (especially in rural areas where access to electricity is poor):

-Yes, there are some challenges. ...using your own credit for all of these activities is sometimes draining on your income.
-And again, you will also have to send pictures and information...which requires data.
+Yes, there are some challenges... using your own credit for all of these activities is sometimes draining on your income.
+And again, you will also have to send pictures and information... which requires [internet] data.
 So, it's a challenge for all of us since we don't get refund for the airtime and the data that we use during work activities.
 [IDI, official of CHNs Association of Ghana]